You are here

-Please join the LGBTQA Community of Bloomsburg University for the Sixth Annual Lavender Graduation Ceremony to be held in the Kehr Union Multicultural Center on April 9, 2016.
+Please join the LGBTQA Community of Bloomsburg University for the Seventh Annual Lavender Graduation Ceremony to be held in MCHS 1303 on Friday, April 28, 2017.
 A brief reception will follow the ceremony; refreshments will be provided.

 If you are a recent graduate or are planning to graduate in the upcoming calendar year (Spring 2017 or Fall 2017), please complete the form at the bottom of this page to participate in the ceremony.
 Registration ends Friday, April 21st.

 What is Lavender Graduation?